-After a decade of providing the best quality clones you can find, our founder Dan Grace takes some time to share his perspective.
+After a decade of providing the best quality clones you can find to cannabis farmers throughout california, our founder Dan Grace takes some time to share his perspective.
 Dan and Dark Heart have shared quite a journey.
 In this post, he relives the history of DHN and takes a peek at the future.

 Without further ado, here is Dan’s letter to you And the community: